-Trekking to upper Mustang is the notorious trek among all in Nepal.
-The natural scenario, cultures, and religions attract most of the tourist to Upper Mustang.
+Trekking to Upper Mustang is the most notorious trek among all in Nepal.
+The natural scenario, cultures, and religions attract most of the tourists to Upper Mustang.
 This region is surrounded by ancient Tibetan villages.
 Annapurna and Dhaulagiri Himalayan ranges add beauty to this region.
-Lo- Manthang is the ancient city in Upper Mustang which is bastioned like China and ruled by Lo Dynasty of ancient Tibet.
+Lo- Manthang is the ancient city in Upper Mustang which is bastioned like China and ruled by the Lo Dynasty of ancient Tibet.
 People of this region celebrate the Tiji festival which has become a pivotal reason for attraction to all the trekkers.

 Best time of the Year

-Monsoon (June to August), spring (March to May) and autumn(September to November) are the advisable months for trekking to Upper Mustang.
-However, during Monsoon the weather changes periodically and it becomes more breathtaking time for trekking.
-If you are waiting for the natural elegance, spring and autumn can be the best months because Upper Mustang receives rainfall in these seasons which add beauty to nature.
+Monsoon (June to August), spring (March to May), and autumn(September to November) are the advisable months for trekking to Upper Mustang.
+However, during Monsoon the weather changes periodically and it becomes a more breathtaking time for trekking.
+If you are waiting for the natural elegance, spring and autumn can be the best months because Upper Mustang receives rainfall in these seasons which adds beauty to nature.
 Winter is very cold in Upper Mustang and it is not recommended to trek during winter.
-The temperature reaches to the minus degree.
-Also, most of the lodges and business remain close.
+The temperature reaches the minus degree.
+Also, most of the lodges and businesses remain close.

 Upper Mustang Trek is a 10 days trek.
-If you want to save the time, you can take flight from Kathmandu to Pokhara and from Pokhara to Jomsom.
-However, this time gap is not added in 10 days trekking.
+If you want to save time, you can take a flight from Kathmandu to Pokhara and from Pokhara to Jomsom.
+However, this time gap is not added to 10 days of trekking.
 If including these all, it can take 15-16 days.
-When you reach Lo Manthang, you can explore several monasteries, palace, and caves.
-To make you clearer about 10 days trek, here we describe the day to day itinerary from Jomsom to Lo Manthang and again back to Jomsom.
+When you reach Lo Manthang, you can explore several monasteries, palaces, and caves.
+To make you clearer about 10 days trek, here we describe the day-to-day itinerary from Jomsom to Lo Manthang and again back to Jomsom.

 Day 1: Trekking from Kagbeni to Chele (3050m)

-After you take the 10 days to permit in Kagbeni, we start trekking early morning because the day gets windy, dusty and sandy.
+After you take the 10 days to permit in Kagbeni, we start trekking in the early morning because the day gets windy, dusty, and sandy.
 The route leads you to Tongbe, a village with Apple Orchard.
 On the way, you will cross the Kali Gandaki Bridge.
 This leads you to Chele- a small village with an enchanting natural synopsis.
 The trek takes about 5-6 hours.

 Day 2: From Chele to Syangboche (3475m)

 After enjoying at Chele, on the very morning, you will continue your journey to Syangboche.
-We will go toward EkleBhattiTaklam La pass which offers the cool view of Tilicho peak and DamodarDanda.
-You will now walk down the Himalayas to a beautiful village Named Samar.
+We will go toward EkleBhattiTaklam La pass which offers a cool view of Tilicho peak and DamodarDanda.
+You will now walk down the Himalayas to a beautiful village named Samar.
 Again, from the village, you are supposed to walk up and down.
-After 3 complete hours of walk, you will reach Syangboche.
-In these6-7 hours of trekking, you can visit Ramchung cave and enjoy the view of the small village in DamodarDanda.
+After 3 complete hours of walking, you will reach Syangboche.
+During these6-7 hours of trekking, you can visit Ramchung cave and enjoy the view of the small village in DamodarDanda.

 Day3: From Syangboche to Ghaymi (3520m)

-This trekking is elegant because, from the starting, you can trek through high pass of Yamada La at an elevation of 3850m from sea level.
-Going forward the trail, you will observe small Tibetan villages and lodges.
-Further, you will need to pass form Nyi La pass.
+This trekking is elegant because, from the starting, you can trek through the high pass of Yamada La at an elevation of 3850m from sea level.
+Going forward to the trail, you will observe small Tibetan villages and lodges.
+Further, you will need to pass from Nyi La pass.
 This is the higher pass among others.
-Now, we descent from the top of Nyi La passes to a small village named Ghaymi.
+Now, we descend from the top of Nyi La passes to a small village named Ghaymi.
 This village is famous for Barley and potato.
 It takes 5-6 hours to reach this village from Syangboche.

 Day 4: From Ghaymi to Charang (3500m)